osefatul/angular/README.md

 ## Reactive Forms
 These forms are built using the ReactiveForms module, which provides a more flexible and powerful approach to form validation.
 In reactive forms, developers manually define the form controls and their behaviors, and then use them to build the form.

+## Setting up ReactiveForms
+- Import ReactiveFormsModule to module.
+In our case we are importing it in the `BookingModule`.